GovTechSG/private-network/README.md

 instructions on how the process can be automated.
 We recommend that you use these scripts instead of doing anything manually.

-Some of the manual steps are documented below, but for most other ommitted steps, we recommend that you refer to our automated setup for more information.
+Some of the manual steps are documented below, but for most other omitted steps, we recommend that you refer to our automated setup for more information.

 ### Generating Ethereum key pairs